Skip to Content

 Ingredients measured out and on a table for Peanut Butter Cup Cookies.

-How To Make Peanut Butter Reese’s Cookie Dough
+How To Make Cookie Dough

 Preheat oven to 375 °F.

 Place 1¾ cups of all-purpose flour in a large mixing bowl.
-Add ½ teaspoon of salt and 1 teaspoon baking soda.
+Add ½ teaspoon of salt and 1 teaspoon of baking soda.
 Stir with wire whisk until well incorporated.
 If you do not have a wire whisk you will need to sift these ingredients together.

 TIP: Whisking dry ingredients replaces the need to “sift” in a recipe that calls for sifting.